osmosis-labs/docs/integrate/incentives.md

 ### Pool Onboarding
 Although pools must be voted in to be onboarded to recieve Osmosis Liquidity Mining Incentives, there are ways to increase the chances of a pool being accepted.
 - Propose an OSMO pool.
 OSMO pools have the highest chances of being onboarded.
-The community regularly expresses concern over incentivizing non-OSMO pools, so propsing only an OSMO pool has a better chance of being accepted.
-It is still somewhat common to onboard an ATOM or UST pool, as those or common base assets on Osmosis, but pools with uncommon base assets (e.g., JUNO) probably have a low chance of being onboarded.
+The community regularly expresses concern over incentivizing non-OSMO pools, so proposing only an OSMO pool has a better chance of being accepted.
+It is still somewhat common to onboard an ATOM or USDC pool, as those are common base assets on Osmosis, but pools with uncommon base assets (e.g., JUNO) probably have a low chance of being onboarded.
 - Add External incentives.
 Pools that already have a significant amount of external incentives means that incentives will stack, and also shows that the project is serious about the pool.
 - Propose well designed pools.
 Pools with high swap fees, high exit fees, or with extremely asymmetrical weighting can discourage trading or providing liquidity.
 It is probably best to stick to a standard pool design (i.e., 50/50 weighting, 0% exit fee, and <= 0.3% swap fee)
 - Create a commonwealth post about the proposal before creating an on-chain proposal to give the community an opportunity to provide feedback and seek clarity.